-Course Website: my.nes.ru Instructor's Office Hours: by appointment Class Time: TBA Room: TBA Teaching Assistants: TBA
+Course website: my.nes.ru

+Instructor's office hours: by appointment in Zoom

+Regular class time: TBA

+Room: Zoom personal room https://nesuniversity.zoom.us/j/5445851559

+Teaching assistants: TBA

 Course description

 The course is a bridge between introductory econometric knowledge and serious thinking about econometric estimation and inference, when applied in both cross-sectional and time-series setting.
 Apart from reviewing or getting familiar with important econometric notions and inference tools such as asymptotic theory and bootstrap, we concentrate on parametric regression models, both linear and nonlinear, then proceed to maximum likelihood and generalized method of moments.
 Home assignments serve as an important ingredient of the learning process.